A group of entrepreneurs created Visión por Cable de Sonora, S.A. de C.V. (Vicason), and Visión por Cable de Sinaloa SA de CV (Vicasin).

 The Digital Megacable service is launched in Guadalajara, Puebla and Veracruz, a revolutionary concept for entertainment, with the latest available technology, allowing interactivity with the client.

-Megacable partnership with Televisa cable systems and launched a marketing campaign in order to promote triple play packages services nationwide.
+Megacable in partnership with Televisa cable systems, launched a marketing campaign in order to promote triple play packages services nationwide.

 Megacable acquired the assets, subscribers and dealership rights of the cities of Uruapan, San Miguel de Allende, Dolores Hidalgo and Salamanca, which added to the subscriber base of Megacable approximately 55 thousand subscribers video, 12 thousand internet and 4 thousand telephony.

 In September 23, 2013 Megacable acquired 51% of potential voting share capital of the company called Ho1a.
-With these acquisitions, Megacable strengthens its position in the business, corporate and public sector services market, expanding telecommunications solutions, solutions on data and information management.
+With this acquisition, Megacable strengthens its position in the business, corporate and public sector services market, expanding telecommunications solutions, solutions on data and information management.

 The Company acquired over 80% of PCTV’s shares.
 PCTV is a leader in the production and distribution of cable television in Mexico and represents hundreds of cable television concessionaires throughout the country with its first-class production and transmission infrastructure.
 It uses this infrastructure to produce and market its own TVC, TVC Sports, Platinum, Platinum Plus, Pánico and Mexican Movie channels, which Megacable uses to generate its own content for the industry.
 PCTV distributes 70 international (channels/signals) together with the most important and recognized programmers in the pay television industry.

-Megacable signed a contract with the Comisión Federal de Electricidad (CFE), the primary objective of the contract will be the execution of all of the work necessary for the construction and installation of energy meters, to have accurate measurements, including the removal, management and installation throughout Mexico City.
+Megacable, through its subsidiary Ho1a, signed a contract with the Comisión Federal de Electricidad (CFE), which had as a primary objective the execution of all work necessary to the construction and installation of measurement assurance works, which implies removal, supply and installation of energy meters throughout Mexico City.